autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 If the nearest occlusion cell value is below the threshold, occlusion is detected.
 It is expected that the occlusion gets cleared as the vehicle approaches the occlusion peeking stop line.

-### Occlusion source estimation with traffic light
+### Occlusion source estimation at intersection with traffic light

 At intersection with traffic light, the whereabout of occlusion is estimated by checking if there are any objects between ego and the nearest occlusion cell.
-While the occlusion is estimated to be caused by some object (DYNAMICALLY occluded), intersection_wall will be inserted.
+While the occlusion is estimated to be caused by some object (DYNAMICALLY occluded), intersection_wall is at all times.
 If no objects are found between ego and the nearest occlusion cell (STATICALLY occluded), after ego stopped for the duration of `occlusion.static_occlusion_with_traffic_light_timeout` plus `occlusion.occlusion_detection_hold_time`, occlusion is intentionally ignored to avoid stuck.
 The remaining time is visualized on the intersection_occlusion virtual wall(TODO: add image).

 ![occlusion_detection](./docs/occlusion-with-tl.drawio.svg)

-### Occlusion handling without traffic light
+### Occlusion handling at intersection without traffic light

 At intersection without traffic light, if occlusion is detected, ego makes a brief stop at the default_stopline and first_attention_stopline respectively.
 After stopping at the first_attention_area_stopline this module inserts `occlusion.absence_traffic_light.creep_velocity` velocity between ego and occlusion_wo_tl_pass_judge_line while occlusion is not cleared.
 If collision is detected, ego immediately stops.
 Once the occlusion is cleared or ego has passed occlusion_wo_tl_pass_judge_line this module does not detect collision and occlusion because ego footprint is already inside the intersection.